 I use art as a tool in my activism.
-For the past 8 years or so I’ve been making designs, posters and buttons for the various projects and causes I’ve been involved with.
-Since 2016 I’ve been working as media specialist for The Baltimore Transgender Alliance.
+For the past 12 years or so I’ve been making designs, posters and buttons for the various projects and causes I’ve been involved with.
+From 2016 to 2021 I worked as media specialist for The Baltimore Transgender Alliance.
 My art is also an act of empowerment – for myself and my community.

 In 2013 - I graduated from St. Mary’s College of Maryland with a degree in computer science.
 In college I was highly motivated by the application of computer science to my other studies – psychology and neuroscience.
 I specialized in cognitive science and data science.

 Over the past 9 years; however, I have learned to combine my skills in art and design with those in programming.
 I taught myself, and learned through work experience, how to do web design and full stack development.
 More recently I have taken that even further – to create art with my code; generative art.
 I’ve been working on generating the patterns which I draw and see in the world with code.

 I am a trans woman.
 I am queer.
 I am neurodivergent.
 Living at the intersection of these identities is not easy.
 However, I strongly believe that any trial I endure only equips me to better serve others.
 As long as I am living and surviving, I will use what I have been through to better understand and be empathetic towards others.

 My community is my family.
 I am committed to support all queer, trans, and neurodivergent people.
 Many of my community members call me mom – because I’m always looking out for them – whether by cooking them food, giving advice, or just being an ear or a shoulder.